13ASRamgarhia/iNotebook-backend--MERN-Stack/README.md

 > Password for all the users is hashed, this is implemented using `bcypt`

 > `axios` is used to handle the API requests.

+### Steps to run the app

+Anyone can use the app by clicking on the link provided at the top of this documentary.
+If one wants to run backend server for developement purpose, he can freely download the source code and start the development.

+PRE-REQUISITE: VS Code, Node.js and proficiency in MERN Technologies

+Note: If you recently installed Node.js, I would recommend you to restart your pc.

+After downloading the app, open it in VS Code and type `npm install` in in-built cmd.
+This will install all necessary dependencies to run the app.
+Once all dependecies are installed, run start command `npm start` to run app in development mode.